Wooden pathway leading through a dense forest with tall trees and green foliage.

 How eco-spiritual direction differs from therapy

-Eco-spiritual direction is not psychotherapy, counseling, or medical treatment.
 While many people experience emotional and mental health benefits from time in nature, this work is not intended to replace professional psychiatric or psychological care.

 For individuals experiencing severe or ongoing mental health challenges, including persistent depression, anxiety disorders, personality disorders, or suicidal ideation, we strongly encourage working with a licensed mental health professional as a primary source of care.